maniunix/LULC_SAR/README.md

-# **Crop Classification Using Remote Sensing and Machine Learning**
+# **LULC Classification Using Remote Sensing and Machine Learning**

-This project focuses on crop classification using Sentinel-1 SAR data processed in Google Earth Engine (GEE) and machine learning techniques like K-Means clustering and Random Forest classification.
+This project focuses on LULC classification using Sentinel-1 SAR data processed in Google Earth Engine (GEE) and machine learning techniques like K-Means clustering and Random Forest classification.

 ---

 ## **Overview**
-Crop classification plays a vital role in agricultural monitoring and planning.
-This project leverages Synthetic Aperture Radar (SAR) data (VV, VH, and VV-VH) to classify crops in a specific region.
+LULC classification plays a vital role in agricultural monitoring and planning.
+This project leverages Synthetic Aperture Radar (SAR) data (VV, VH, and VV-VH) to classify LULC in a specific region.
 The workflow includes data preprocessing in GEE, feature extraction, clustering, and supervised classification.

 ---